zeroknots/the-compact/docs/TheCompact-Overview.md

 #### Encoding Structure

-The `claimant` field in the `Component` struct is a uint256 value that packs both the recipient address and a lockTag (or special flags) into a single value:
+The `claimant` field in the `Component` struct is a uint256 value that packs both the recipient address and a lockTag into a single value:

 ```
 claimant = (lockTag << 160) | recipient